Medacorp/Luigi-s-Mansion/Technical documentation/Save data.md

         ]
     },
     selected_portraits:{
-        <name>:Xb //A portrait in the gallery its selected frame type. -1b is not obtained.
+        <name>:Xb //A portrait in the gallery and its selected frame type. -1b is not obtained.
     },
     boos_caught:{}, //Flags of Boo names that have been captured, to show them in the Boo painting. trophy:{ //The trophy progress.